fletcher/MultiMarkdown-Gallery/README.md

 by Fletcher T. Penney

-This is an example of what can be done with the new letterhead feature of MMD version 2.0.b4.
-The base version can be used with LaTeX, but if you want to add custom font features using my customized version, you need to use XeLaTeX (Mac OS X only, for the most part).
+This is an example of what can be done with the letterhead feature of MMD.
+The base version can be used with LaTeX, but if you want to add custom font features using my customized version, you need to use XeLaTeX.
 LaTeX gurus can get font changes on regular LaTeX installs, but this was easier for me.

 ## What Is MultiMarkdown? ##